Werl

-The pilgrimage town Werl (/de/; Westphalian: Wiärl) is a town in North Rhine-Westphalia and belongs to the Soest district in the Arnsberg administrative district.
-The official name of pilgrimage town has been permitted since 14 January 2015.
+Werl (/de/; Westphalian: Wiärl) is a town in North Rhine-Westphalia and belongs to the Soest district in the Arnsberg administrative district.
 Werl is one of the largest and most important pilgrimage sites in Germany.

 Geography

 Geographical location

 Werl lies between the Sauerland, the Münsterland, Ruhr area and Hellweg in the fertile Börde landscape of the Werl-Unnaer Börde.
 At the end of 2018, Werl had 32,994 inhabitants on an area of 76.35 square kilometers; this corresponds to a population density of 432 people/km2.
 The highest point in the city is at 228.4 m above sea level.
 NN in the city forest to the south.
 The deepest point is 73.1 m above sea level.
 NN in the northern part of the city on the Flerke farm.
 The city of Werl lies on the southern edge of the Westphalian Bay.
 Therefore, the terrain profile in the urban area is predominantly flat.
 In the southern area the terrain rises sharply towards the Haarstrang.
 It separates the lowlands from the mountainous Sauerland.
 In the south, the Werl city forest stretches across the hair strand.
 This is the only area in the city that is densely covered with trees.
 The Werler part of the lowlands is, in terms of landscape and economy, more dominated by agriculture.